XBFL Rules

 If you are using encounter these problems using a Linksys router, contact the XBFL Commissioner.

 If none of these solutions solves your problem, you may want to contact Microsoft Tech Support.
-If you are unable to complete your game as a result of this problem (or reoccurring divergence errors make a game unplayable), a tie between the two teams will be scored.
+If you are unable to complete your game as a result of this problem (or reoccurring divergence errors make a game unplayable), the game will be simmed with a tie being scored if such an override exists.

 Divergence Errors/Faulty Xbox: If it is determined at any point during the season that one member's Xbox is causing divergence errors which are preventing completed matchplay between his team and others, he will begin to take losses until the problem is fixed up until a maximum of three losses, where he will have to be removed from the league until his situation is resolved.